Writing Workflows

 from bifrost import workflow, context

-@workflowasync def hello_world(name: str): """A simple example workflow.""" return {"message": f"Hello, {name}!", "org": context.org_id}Use the web UI editor to upload, or sync via the API.
+@workflowasync def hello_world(name: str): """A simple example workflow.""" return {"message": f"Hello, {name}!", "org": context.org_id}Test locally:

 Using SDK Features Locally